BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 The Ubuntu server should now be on the pi.
 Here is how to log in:

-The default username to log in to is: ubuntu<br>The default password is: ubuntu
+- The default username to log in to is: ubuntu
+- The default password is: ubuntu

 After the first log in, the system will prompt a passward change, set it to: